engineer-monkey/engineer-monkey/README.md

 pony town:

-c+h freely unless my oomf [@ger-ita](https://github.com/ger-ita) is with me! unless you ASK us both !!!!
-Or if my friends (linked in profile) are sitting with me !! i'm friendly to sit with, but i can get pissed / irritated if someone is covering me when I rejoin from disconnecting/waking up, overall i'm friendly, though! and maybe you can be my friend too !!
-Just tread carefully , I can lash out, especially at random people .

-i don't block unless you hurt me , or I find anything bad out !! you should be good unless youre in the dni , or have a problematic unforgivable past ! if you don't ... my atabook is blank, sign it please !!
-I will reply asap. also read my links if you do plan to sign , unless it's complimenting a skin of mine!
+c/h freely, unless i'm with a friend, unless you ask us both. mainly with [@JAGERHEART](https://github.com/JAGERHEART) / [@ger-ita](https://github.com/ger-ita), and [@solstisGPT](https://github.com/solstisGPT), but it can be someone else occasionally. we are not partners, we are close friends. occasionally with [@whaminac](https://github.com/whamaniac) as well! very beloved people to us.

+I'm not a fan of blocking.
+If i block you. you are a bad person to me / us, or you're problematic. do not contact me if you do find out, *unless you're apologizing directly to me, or you're explaining your past and taking accountability.*

+I'm asleep/offtab on pony town a lot, so expect me to be on stuff like among us, roblox, minesweeper, ibispaint, krita, etc. whisper to interact, as i won't likely see your message if it's in public chats. greatly appreciated.

+DNI DNI KARL UNLESS YPU WANT TO OWN UP TO YOUR SEXUAL TALK AND OTHER BAD THINGS.
+PLEASE.
+YOU BASICALLY TRAUMATIZED ME SLOWLY. /very heavily targeted towards a certain someone who has been #weeirdd toward me and my "moods"

 this is prone to change, read below for a potentially triggering dni list, and important information! have a good day, tschüss!

 important :

-⚠⚠ DO NOT INTERACT IF YOU HAVE A HISTORY OF: ⚠⚠
+⚠⚠ DO NOT INTERACT IF YOU HAVE A HISTORY OF/ARE ⚠⚠

+[RADQUEERNESS](https://lgbtqia.wiki/wiki/Radqueer) (includes, but not limited to; transrace, trans age, and "being" trans disabled, and xenosatanism. click the link for more info about it. it's a bad term.)

+RACISM (yes, this includes making characters, specifically POC most commonly, much paler than in canon, or you don't support diversity, etc.)

+you have any, and I mean ***any*** [PARAPHILIC URGES](https://en.wikipedia.org/wiki/Paraphilia) acted upon the said para. (mostly  but not limited to ZOOPHILIA, NECROPHILIA, and PEDOPHILES. there's more.)

+if you have acted out on [DARK SHIPPING](https://fanlore.org/wiki/Darkship) and it's similar types, and BADLY INFLUENCE PEOPLE on purpose. (if it's acccidental, give a reason why you should be forgiven, or whatever.)

+[BE OVERLY SEXUAL](https://en.wikipedia.org/wiki/Sexual_assault) towards MINORS in ANY ways, or you're an ADULT harassing another ADULT sexually. (includes [CSAM](https://en.wikipedia.org/wiki/Child_pornography) / [CP](https://en.wikipedia.org/wiki/Child_pornography), or sending r34, nsfw texts, etc.)

+[GROOMING](https://en.wikipedia.org/wiki/Sexual_grooming) history in ANY way (includes but not limited to getting what you want from someone by manipulation, no matter the age. grooming dosent require age, it's just most common that i see.)

-[RADQUEERNESS](https://lgbtqia.wiki/wiki/Radqueer) (includes, but not limited to; transrace, transage, and "being" transabled, and xenosatanism.), RACISM (yes, this includes making characters, specifically POC most commonly, much paler than in canon, or you don't support diversity, etc.), you have any, and I mean ***any*** [PARAPHILIC URGES](https://en.wikipedia.org/wiki/Paraphilia) acted upon the said para. (mostly  but not limited to ZOOPHILIA, NECROPHILIA, and PEDOPHILES. there's more.)
-Also don't interact if you have acted out on DARK SHIPPING and it's similar types, BADLY INFLUENCE PEOPLE on purpose, [BE OVERLY SEXUAL](https://en.wikipedia.org/wiki/Sexual_assault) towards MINORS as an ADULT in ANY ways (includes [CSAM](https://en.wikipedia.org/wiki/Child_pornography) / [CP](https://en.wikipedia.org/wiki/Child_pornography)), [GROOMING](https://en.wikipedia.org/wiki/Sexual_grooming) history in ANY way, HARASSMENT history, you talk about any kind of **serious topics** ([THE EPSTIEN FILES](https://en.wikipedia.org/wiki/Epstein_files), [DIDDY](https://en.wikipedia.org/wiki/Diddy_parties), etc.) **jokingly**.
-You are a bad person, and I believe you can't change your ways, even if you were mentally ill then, or changed your ways now unless you have valid proof.
+you talk about any kind of **serious topics** ([THE EPSTIEN FILES](https://en.wikipedia.org/wiki/Epstein_files), [DIDDY](https://en.wikipedia.org/wiki/Diddy_parties), etc.) **jokingly**.

+You are a bad person, and I believe you can't change your ways, even if you were mentally ill then, or changed your ways now unless you have valid proof, if you do/are any of the above.

 </details>